 As the name indicates, one of the primary symptoms of CFS is ongoing fatigue (continuous for six months or more) that cannot be attributed to other sources.
-Other clues that can point to a CFS diagnosis are flu-like symptoms, muscle weakness and pain, and other neurological manifestations.
-CFS is difficult to diagnose, but even considering that, there are up to 2 million known cases in the United States.
+Other clues pointing to a CFS diagnosis are flu-like symptoms, muscle weakness and pain, and other neurological manifestations.
+CFS is difficult to diagnose, but even considering this, there are up to 2 million known cases in the United States.
 It is much more common in women than in men.

-Natural Solutions: As a chronic condition, and there is no one-size-fits-all treatment for CHS.
-However, lifestyle changes can often help ease some of the frequent causes of fatigue which include good sleep habits (limit caffeine, keep your bedroom dark and quiet), relaxation techniques (meditation, deep breathing exercises, yoga, etc.), light exercise, pacing yourself, and eating a balanced and healthy plant-based diet.
+Natural Solutions: As a chronic condition, there is no one-size-fits-all treatment for CHS.
+However, lifestyle changes can often help ease some of the frequent causes of fatigue.
+These lifestyle changes include good sleep habits (limit caffeine, keep your bedroom dark and quiet), relaxation techniques (meditation, deep breathing exercises, yoga, etc.), light exercise, pacing yourself, and eating a balanced and healthy plant-based diet.

 Other illnesses and diseases that can cause fatigue include Addison’s Disease, Allergies, Congestive Heart Failure, Lupus, Tuberculosis, Mononucleosis, and AIDS.